ropensci/gutenbergr/cran-comments.md

 ## Test environments

 * local OS X install, R 4.2.1
-    2 NOTEs: installed package size, found marked UTF-8 strings in the data directory.
+    NOTEs: installed package size, found marked UTF-8 strings in the data directory.
 These strings are in the metadata from Project Gutenberg.

-* Ubuntu 22.04.1 LTS (release & development)
-    1 NOTE: installed package size
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC
+    NOTEs: new submission, installed package size, examples with CPU (user + system) or elapsed time > 5s

+* Fedora Linux, R-devel, clang, gfortran
+    NOTEs: new submission, installed package size, examples with CPU (user + system) or elapsed time > 5s, Skipping checking HTML validation: no command 'tidy' found

 * Windows Server 2022, 10.0.20348
-    1 NOTE: installed package size
+    NOTE: installed package size

 ## R CMD check results

 0 errors | 0 warnings | 2 notes

-The only NOTEs are that this is a new submission after the last was archived, and that installed size is  5.0Mb.
-This due to the data requirements of the package; that said, we reduced the number of test files in this release and are developing options that would further reduce the size of the installed package in the next release.
+The NOTEs are: 1) new submission after the package was archived, and 2) installed size is  5.0Mb.
+This due to the data requirements of the package and the text files from Project Gutenberg for use in the examples; that said, we have reduced the number of files in this release and will strive to further reduce the size of the installed package in the next release.